phanindra-max/6102-road-network-analysis/README.md

-# Analysis of SQL, NoSQL, and Graph Databases
+# Comparative Road Network Analysis in MongoDB and Neo4jnalysis of SQL, NoSQL, and Graph Databases
 #### 6102 Group assignment

-## INSTRUCTIONS
-      Comparative Road Network Analysis in MongoDB and Neo4j

 Objective